 The development within itself, and in its linkages to existing and future urban areas, provides an accessible, sustainable and resilient residential neighbourhood that seamlessly knits in to the exiting township supporting its role in the district's Township Network.

-The proposed rezoning will enable Rolleston to better meet its role as the District Centre, including providing additional local residents to support local services and facilities, including the recently established supermarket.
+The proposed rezoning will enable West Melton to better meet its role as a Service Centre, including providing additional local residents to support local services and facilities.